finopsfoundation/tac/tac-contributors.md

 #### How do F2 community members become TAC Contributors?
 > Candidates must be F2 members.
-Candidates may nominate themselves by filling out the information requested in [the candiate sheet](https://docs.google.com/document/d/1Y3_FfEYR1VYiSwfMbbzgc5i10wJhIsKeT7vOXtVqe90/edit?usp=sharing) and providing it to a member of the F2 staff for review by the TAC.
+Candidates may nominate themselves by filling out the information requested in [the candiate sheet](https://docs.google.com/document/d/1Y3_FfEYR1VYiSwfMbbzgc5i10wJhIsKeT7vOXtVqe90/edit?usp=sharing) and providing it to a member of the F2 staff via <a href="mailto:hello@finops.org">hello@finops.org</a> for review by the TAC.
+Guidance is to add as many and as deteailed endorsements as needed to present the case well.
 Additionally, the GB members, TAC members and F2 staff may propose community members to this role.
 Once proposed, the TAC will vote to approve them joining the Technical Advisory Council as a TAC Contributor.